ellariis/guided_tachyon_VTunePerformanceAnalysis.-/README.md

      - Run the following command: `MSBuild "tachyon_samples_2022.sln" /t:Rebuild /p:Configuration="Release"`

 ## Build Instructions for Linux
-To be completed once I have the Linux version out, because right now I can't check if this is right.
-        Perform the following steps:

 1. Build the program using the following `cmake` commands.
    ```
    $ mkdir build